lifeiscontent/realworld/api/docs/feature-development/graphql/read_query.md

 > Notes:
 >
-> Since we've frozen time, and have determinstic results from the factories of FactoryBot we now have a passing test, (this setup might be a bit different to your environment in which case you can pass the data from the created model as part of the result).
+> Since we've frozen time, and have deterministic results from the factories of FactoryBot we now have a passing test, (this setup might be a bit different from your environment in which case you can pass the data from the created model as part of the result).

-Next, lets test some edge cases.
+Next, let's test some edge cases.
 We have a few different perspectives on how a user might be looking at this data.

 1. The Author of the article might be viewing the data.
 2. A User of the website might be viewing the data.
 3. A Guest might be viewing the data.

-Each of these viewers has different permissions, so lets make sure our tests cover those ideas.
+Each of these viewers has different permissions, so let's make sure our tests cover those ideas.

 We've already defined the test from the perspective of a guest, let's do the user next.